Gina Kanizsa: Career

-In 2015, the song Beautiful Love from her album Twisted was nominated for the Independent Music Awards Vox Populi audience award.
+In 2015, the song Beautiful Love from Jazzation's album Twisted was nominated for the Independent Music Awards Vox Populi audience award.
 In 2016, she won the Lakatos Ablakos Dezső jazz performer scholarship, performed at the CAFé Budapest Contemporary Arts Festival, and entered the Jazzy Song Content with the song How We Love, which she performed jointly with AnnaElza.
 She works with several well-known jazz bands such as Equinox, for whom she wrote the lyrics on their 2017 album.
 Since 2015, she has been teaching jazz singing at Etűd Music High School.

 On 8 December 2016, Kanizsa was one of thirty acts chosen to participate in A Dal 2017, the national selection for Hungary in the Eurovision Song Contest, with the song Fall Like Rain.
 She reached the final of the competition.